 - Demonization: Discussed.
 Both parties of the Chorus Civil War have begun to hate each other, despite being fundamentally similar.
 This creates huge problems for the troops in Season 13, when they work together.
 Kimball even mentions this in her Rousing Speech:Kimball: When you spend every day fighting a war, you learn to demonize your attackers.
 To you, they're evil, they're subhuman.
 Because if they weren't, then what would that make you?

 - Enemy Mine: Deconstructed.
-Like usual, the Reds and Blues start off fighting each other and end up banding together.
+Like usual, the Reds and Blues start off fighting each other and then end up banding together.
 The real Enemy Mine is the Federal Army of Chorus and the New Republic, two opposing armies who have been locked in a meaningless Civil War for years, and manipulated by a third party, Charon Industries.
 When this is revealed to them, they team up to take down the Chairman, but find it exceedingly difficult to work together, with each group still hesitant and skeptical, or outright accusatory of the other throughout Season 13.
-It takes until Kimball's Rousing Speech in Episode 17 for them to finally bury the hatchet.
+It takes Kimball's Rousing Speech in Episode 17 of Season 13 for them to finally bury the hatchet.

-- Interface Spoiler: For Seasons 11 and 12, the credits spoil the surprise appearance of a character in the post-credits sequences.
+- Late-Arrival Spoiler: For Seasons 11 and 12, the credits spoil the surprise appearance of a character in the post-credits sequences.
 In Season 11, it's Jen Brown as Carolina and in Season 12, it's Yomary Cruz as F.I.L.S.S.

 - Villainous Legacy: The Meta has been referenced many times in the arc, with several characters trying to recreate what he was, though for differing reasons.
 Ultimately his armor falls into the possession of Tucker, and is the catalyst for Epsilon's Heroic Sacrifice.